nicsoellner/ase25-assignment04-nicolas-soellner/requirements/functional.md

 As a Customer, I want to filter meals by category so that I can order meals that fit my business (i. e.
 Vegan Only)

 As a Customer, I want schedule deliveries so that my ingredients arrive on time

+As a Customer, I want to view the list of available meals so that I can choose which ingredients to order